The rules are presented initially in a summarized version and further down in more detail.

 - All penalties include one tack and one gybe.

-- The PC members will have team mates racing.
+- The PC members themselves, as well as their team mates will be racing.
 (Change of RRS 63.4).

 - A boat must take a penalty as soon as possible after finding enough space to do so.
 If the penalty was given by another boat writing 'P Skipper Name', the penalized boat MUST write '360 done' after taking its penalty.